sandeep-m-patil/JavaScript-Assignment/Closure/Answer for Problems.md

 4. The secret value should not be directly accessible from outside the object.
 Use closures to achieve this encapsulation.
 Demonstrate how to use createSecretHolder

-  - In this code, the _secret variable is not part of the returned object — it's private inside the closure.
-The getSecret and setSecret methods can access and modify it, but from outside, no one can directly read or change _secret.
+  - In this code, the hiddenSecret variable is not part of the returned object — it's private inside the closure.
+The getSecret and setSecret methods can access and modify it, but from outside, no one can directly read or change hiddenSecret.
 This is how closures help protect data.